 - Bike the Arboretum paths and give those on foot the right of way.

 - Leash your dogs at all times on the grounds.

-- Picnic at nearby Tuckahoe State Park.
+- Picnic tables are located near the entrance to the woodland paths and at nearby Tuckahoe State Park.